vespa-engine/blog/_posts/2024-01-19-redefining-hybrid-search-possibilities-with-vespa.md

-Such approaches are attractive as they eliminate the need for [HNSW](https://docs.vespa.ai/en/approximate-nn-hnsw.html) data structures to facilitate fast dense retrieval which can be a significant cost driver for real-time indexing in large-scale production deployments.
-This is also true for retrieval and ranking models that use several dense representational models, **adding HNSW indexes to dense representations that are only used in ranking phases is a fruitless waste of compute and storage.**
+Such approaches are attractive as they eliminate the need for [HNSW](https://docs.vespa.ai/en/approximate-nn-hnsw.html) data structures to facilitate fast dense retrieval, which can be a significant cost driver for real-time indexing in large-scale production deployments.
+This is also true for retrieval and ranking models that use several dense representational models, **adding HNSW indexes to dense representations that are only used in ranking phases is a fruitless waste of computing and storage.**

 The following example defines two document embedding fields where only the first has an HNSW index enabled (controlled by the `index` switch).